-On this page, we cover private schools in the United States that offer gifted programs and support.
-We also touch on public schools for gifted kids.
+On this page, we highlight private schools in the United States that offer gifted programs and support.
+We also touch on public school options available to gifted children and the ways these programs differ from private offerings.

 Our gifted education guide has advice specific to finding gifted programming.
 For insights that are more general (on how to evaluate school options), we recommend you review our hub on choosing a school.
 You can also read our guides to questions to ask private schools and questions students get asked at school interviews.